OxIonics/ionics_fits/docs/index.rst

 Basic Usage
 ~~~~~~~~~~~

-There are three main types of object in `ionics_fits`: :class:`ModelParameter`,
+There are three main types of object in `ionics_fits`: :class:`ionics_fits.common.ModelParameter`, :class:`ionics_fits.common.Model` and :class:`ionics_fits.common.Fitter`.
-:class:`Model` and :class:`Fitter`.

-A :class:`Model` represents a fit function and the other information we need to fit it
+A :class:`ionics_fits.common.Model` represents a fit function and the other information we need to fit it
 robustly, such as a dictionary of its parameters and heuristics used to find a good
-starting point for the fitter. :class:`Model` are agnostic about the statistics of the
+starting point for the fitter. :class:`ionics_fits.common.Model` are agnostic about the statistics of the
 datasets they are used to fit.

-A :class:`ModelParameter` represents a parameter of the model, along with metadata such
+A :class:`ionics_fits.common.ModelParameter` represents a parameter of the model, along with metadata such
 as the limits the parameter is allowed to vary over.

-:class:`Fitter` perform maximum-likelihood parameter estimation to fit datasets to
+:class:`ionics_fits.common.Fitter` perform maximum-likelihood parameter estimation to fit datasets to
 models.
 A number of fitters are provided to handle common statistical distributions,
 such as normal and binomial distrubutions.